apache/spark/docs/streaming-programming-guide.md

 processed before shutdown.
 Then the upgraded application can be started, which will start processing from the same point where the earlier application left off.
-Note that this can be done only with input sources that support source-side buffering (like Kafka, and Flume) as data needs to be buffered while the previous application down and the upgraded application is not yet up.
+Note that this can be done only with input sources that support source-side buffering (like Kafka, and Flume) as data needs to be buffered while the previous application was down and the upgraded application is not yet up.
+And restarting from earlier checkpoint information of pre-upgrade code cannot be done.
+The checkpoint information essentially contains serialized Scala/Java/Python objects and trying to deserialize objects with new, modified classes may lead to errors.
+In this case, either start the upgraded app with a different checkpoint directory, or delete the previous checkpoint directory.

+### Other Considerations
+{:.no_toc}
+If the data is being received by the receivers faster than what can be processed, you can limit the rate by setting the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.receiver.maxRate`.

 ***